Francisco Rufete

-Francisco Joaquín Pérez Rufete (born 20 November 1976) is a Spanish former professional footballer.
-He played predominantly as a right winger with dribbling ability, also being a player with a good workrate.
+Francisco Joaquín Pérez Rufete (born 20 November 1976) is a Spanish former professional footballer who played predominantly as a right winger.

-He played for seven clubs during his career, including Barcelona (one game) and Valencia (two La Liga titles).
+He appeared for seven clubs during his career, including Barcelona (one game) and Valencia (two La Liga titles).
 Over 12 seasons, he amassed Spanish top-division totals of 269 matches and 23 goals.

 Rufete was also an international for Spain.
 After retiring, he worked briefly as a manager.

 Club career

 Born in Benejúzar, Province of Alicante, Valencian Community, Rufete was a product of Barcelona's youth system.
 He appeared once for the first team, in 1995–96's final round, a 2–2 away draw against Deportivo de La Coruña on 26 May 1996, and his first full professional season came in 1997–98 with Segunda División club Toledo.

 Rufete signed for Málaga in January 1999, after having started the campaign with Mallorca (no appearances).
 He was instrumental, alongside Catanha and José María Movilla, in the side's promotion to La Liga (they were in the Segunda División B the previous season).

 After two exceptional individual seasons, Rufete moved to Valencia.
 Although almost never an undisputed starter, he contributed good overall performances and, on 14 March 2004, scored twice at Celta (2–0) as the Che went on to win another domestic championship; he was already part of the title-winning squad of 2001–02.

 After Quique Sánchez Flores arrived at Valencia from Getafe, Rufete was released and joined Espanyol on a free transfer in July 2006.
 He was constantly hampered by injuries in the 2007–08 campaign, after having appeared in eleven UEFA Cup matches during the Catalans' run to the final in 2007.

 Rufete was released by Espanyol in mid-July 2009, moving close to home with Hércules on a two-year deal.
 In his first season, aged 32/33, the veteran totalled nearly 2,000 minutes as the Alicante team returned to the top division after an absence of 13 years.